Learn more about each of our team members and perhaps a fun fact or two by clicking on each photo!

 Danielle Merian, BA

 Danielle received a BA in Psychology with a minor in Sociology from Christopher Newport University.
 She began her career with HRHR in October of 2014.
 She enjoys being a part of the research to discover new treatments for varying disease states.
 She feels lucky to work with some of the kindest people who have become a second family to her at HRHR.
-Outside of the office, she enjoys spending time with her husband and daughter.
+Outside of the office, she enjoys spending time with her husband and two daughters.
 She also enjoys working as a dance instructor at a local dance studio.

 Clay has over 25 years of experience in all aspects of corporate and manufacturing accounting.
 He has been working with HRHR since 2008.
 He currently enjoys working with the energetic and friendly staff at HRHR.
 In his spare time, Clay likes to do woodworking, especially projects for his grandchildren.